 I've been playing around with seasonings on the roasted veggies.
 Sometimes I keep them plain with just salt, pepper, and olive oil, but sometimes I like to toss them with a bit of chili powder after roasting.
 Smoked paprika is also fantastic for an extra punch of smokiness.
 You can also add flavor when you make the burritos with a few scoops of salsa or some hot sauce.

 This recipe makes eight good-sized burritos.
 This works out well for me and my husband — we each get four days of burritos plus one "freebie" day for eating out or taking dinner leftovers instead.
 And by "good-sized," I mean that I find that one burrito makes a good meal for me.
 They're not so small that I secretly want two, but they're also not the ginormous burritos of your favorite taqueria.

 But wait!
-What if you're just cooking for yourself won't eat all eight burritos in a week?
-Or you know your week is going to be extra-busy and you want to prep even the burritos themselves ahead of time?
-No problem: you can make freezer burritos!
+What if you're just cooking for yourself and won't eat all eight burritos in a week?
+Or you know your week is going to be extra-busy and you want to prep the burritos themselves ahead of time?
+No problem: You can make freezer burritos!

 Makes 8 burritos

 1 tablespoon olive oil

 1 teaspoon chili powder, optional